How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 Upon successful execution, Certbot will generate an SSL certificate for your domain, configure Apache to use it, and apply the specified security options.
 Your server will now be secure, and your website will be accessible via HTTPS.

-Step 3: Alternative Certbot Configuration Method with Apache on Debian
+Alternative Certbot Configuration Method with Apache

 For those who prefer a more guided and interactive approach, Certbot provides an alternative method that prompts you for information and configuration choices.
 Here’s how to use this method: